IggyStanson123/WindowsAdvancedSidebar/README.md

 - You can have as many shortcuts as you want
 - pressing the shortcuts brings that window to the foreground
 - assign these shortcuts to your most used windows
+- assign either manually or tie it to a specific application
 - so you don't need the sidebar at all, just use your shortcuts to boost your productivity